-Rental agreements in Alaska are legally binding so if a landlord signs one and doesn’t hand over the keys by the time tenancy is supposed to begin, a tenant may use the following remedies:
+Rental agreements in Alaska are legally binding so if a landlord signs a lease and doesn’t hand over the keys by the time tenancy is supposed to begin, a tenant may use the following remedies:

 Terminate or Demand Performance